mmphego/mmphego.github.io/_posts/2019-02-28-How-I-increased-my-productivity-using-dotfiles.md

 ## Installing the Dotfiles

-**NOTE: Becareful you should have some dotfiles defined in your /home directory.
+**NOTE: Be careful you should have some dotfiles defined in your /home directory.
 Before you continue you need to ensure that they are backed up somewhere.**
 **Remember with great power comes great responsibility.**

 I wrote a dotfiles installation script to automate symlinking the dotfiles in the repo to your `/home` directory.
 See this [.dotfiles_setup.sh](https://github.com/mmphego/dot-files/blob/master/.dotfiles/.dotfiles_setup.sh) for an example.